nicbet/docker-phoenix/README.md

 Phoenix versions.
 This reminded me a lot of the early Ruby and Rails days (and fighting rbenv and bundle).

-Welcome to 2016, the year of Docker.
 This project was conceived to deal with the issues of running different Elixir and Phoenix versions and supporting the development of apps built with different Elixir and Phoenix versions.

-Each directory is versioned after a specific Phoenix version and contains a version-specific dockerized development and runtime environment.

 ### Getting Started
 It's so simple: just clone this repository.

 You can specify a particular Phoenix version by targeting the corresponding release tag of this repository.

-For instance, for a dockerized development environment for Phoenix 1.3.2 you could run:
+For instance, for a dockerized development environment for Phoenix 1.3.3 you could run:
 ```
-git clone -b 1.3.2 https://github.com/nicbet/docker-phoenix ~/Projects/hello-phoenix
+git clone -b 1.3.3 https://github.com/nicbet/docker-phoenix ~/Projects/hello-phoenix
 ```